Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Review of squared curvature gravity

-By reviewing the aforementioned theory on the domain wall brane, we understand that a straightforward thick brane solution can be achieved under $f\left( R \right) =R+\alpha R^2$.
-However, subsequent studies discovered that the q-form field can only be localized on the domain wall brane in the form of a scalar field $(q = 0)$.
-The vector field and the Kalb-Ramond (K-R) field of the q-form field cannot be localized on the brane due to the divergence of the zero mode.
-Consequently, they cannot be localized on the flat brane since the normalization condition is not satisfied.
-To address this issue, we will attempt to introduce a new localization method for $q$-form fields in the next part of the article and discuss the feasibility of this method, providing computational results in specific forms.
+By reviewing the aforementioned theory on the domain wall brane, we find that a straightforward thick brane solution can be achieved with $f\left( R \right) =R+\alpha R^2$.
+However, subsequent studies discovered that only the $q=0$ scalar field can be localized on the brane, the $q=1$ vector field and the $q=2$ KR field cannot be localized on the brane due to the non-normalization of the zero mode.
+To address this issue, we will attempt to introduce a new localization method for the $q$-form fields and discuss the feasibility of this method in the next part of this article, with the computational results presented in specific forms.